 In conjunction with the Bullying Policy and Administrative Regulation 5131.2, San Diego Unified has partnered with the San Diego County CrimeStoppers "Students Speaking Out" program to make schools and communities safer.
-Students Speaking Out provides a way for students to safely report school crimes anonymously via phone, text, or the internet without fear of retaliation by calling 1-888-580-TIPS (8477), texting to 274637 or going to http://www.studentsspeakingout.org/ lution process, students, or parents/ guardians may file a formal Uniform Complaint for sex-based discrimination, harassment, intimidation and/or bullying (including sexual harassment); and/or discrimination, harassment, intimidation and bullying based on any protected category.
+Students Speaking Out provides a way for students to safely report school crimes anonymously via phone, text, or the internet without fear of retaliation by calling 1-888-580-TIPS (8477), texting to 274637 or going to www.studentsspeakingout.org.